bassdman/modulerizr-webpack-plugin/README.md

 </html>
 ```

-If you need some more specials features, just [add a plugin](#plugins) that does what you need.
+If you need some more specials features, [add a plugin](#plugins) that does what you need.

 ## How to use it